fbpx

 Economic Development / ეკონომიკური განვითარება

-The EU also supports Georgia with concrete investments through the Economic and Investment Plan (EIP), in line with the EU’s Global Gateway strategy.
-Under the EIP, the EU has leveraged €2.1 billion in public and private investments to strengthen digital, energy, and transport connections in Georgia and between Georgia and the EU.
+The EU also supports Georgia with concrete investments as part of the EU’s Global Gateway strategy.
+Through Global Gateway, the EU has leveraged €2.1 billion in public and private investments to strengthen digital, energy, and transport connections in Georgia.
 These investments are aimed to increase trade flows and economic opportunities and ensure more secure and lower-priced energy supplies.
-Under the EIP, EU flagship initiatives have also supported more than 100,000 small and medium sized businesses (SMEs) to reap the full benefits of the Deep and Comprehensive Free Trade Area (DCFTA).
+Under the strategy, EU flagship initiatives have also supported more than 100,000 small and medium-sized businesses (SMEs) to reap the full benefits of the Deep and Comprehensive Free Trade Area (DCFTA).

 Learn More about the EU Support to SMEs